coffiarts/FoundryVTT-crunch-my-party/README.md

 ## Upcoming features
 Things I am *considering* to do in the future (given proper demand for it - feedback welcome!):

-- `small`: ~~Allow for missing tokens in the scene to make toggling more tolerant~~ => RELEASED
+- `small`: ~~Allow for missing tokens in the scene to make toggling more tolerant~~ => [RELEASED with v11.0.4](https://github.com/coffiarts/FoundryVTT-crunch-my-party/blob/master/CHANGELOG.md#1104)
-- `medium`: auto-create the group icon's image from its member tokens by generating overlay images.
+- `medium`: auto-generate the group icon's image from its member tokens by generating overlay images.
 I _assume_ by now that this _should_ be doable in a similar same way as I've managed to generate overlay icons in my [Lock The Sheets!](https://github.com/coffiarts/FoundryVTT-lock-the-sheets) module.
-But it will require some research and experimenting!
+But it will require some research and experimenting! => See [Feature Request #4](https://github.com/coffiarts/FoundryVTT-crunch-my-party/issues/4)
-- `small`: support commas in token names (i.e. making the delimiter character configurable via user prefs)
 - `small` to `?`: find a robust solution for the token movement on EXPLODE, which is currently still potentially unreliable (tokens stacking onto each other erratically).
 If you're eager to contribute, feel free to have a look at the [related discussion on Discord](https://discord.com/channels/170995199584108546/722559135371231352/1080590427012485211).

 Feel free to follow the ["dev" branch on GitHub](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev) to stay tuned: [https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev)